Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after...

 Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after scoring against the Seattle Kraken on Nov.
 16, 2024.
 Credit: AP/Rio Giancarlo

-That marked the third straight game the Islanders (7-8-5) were unable to hold a third-period lead, and the disappointing trip has raised more questions than given answers for a team now a quarter of the way into its 82-game schedule.
+That marked the third straight game in which the Islanders (7-8-5) were unable to hold a third-period lead, and the disappointing trip has raised more questions than provided answers for a team now a quarter of the way into its 82-game schedule.

-Here are three takeaways from the first 20 games in which the Islanders won just four times in regulation:
+Here are three takeaways from the first 20 games, in which the Islanders won only four times in regulation:

 At least they haven’t shown themselves to be consistent enough yet to be considered that.